Scheduled MonumentsEnglandBowl barrow 50m south-east of the `Sanctuary' forming part of the Overton Hill round barrow cemetery.

 What is Bowl barrow 50m south-east of the `Sanctuary' forming part of the Overton Hill round barrow cemetery.?

-Bowl barrow 50m south-east of the 'Sanctuary' is a Bronze Age funerary monument forming part of the Overton Hill round barrow cemetery in Wiltshire.
+Bowl barrow 50m south-east of the `Sanctuary' forming part of the Overton Hill round barrow cemetery is a Bronze Age burial mound located on the chalk downland of the Marlborough Downs in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008459.

 Who is responsible for protecting Bowl barrow 50m south-east of the `Sanctuary' forming part of the Overton Hill round barrow cemetery.?